An Inquisitive Mind: Endocrinologist Frederick Singer brings an impressive skill set to the Institute where he has worked since 1991

 Dr. Singer’s latest research project will require the support of donors, and it’s a project well worth pursuing, he says.
 Over the years he developed expertise in parathyroid conditions.
 The parathyroid consists of four tiny glands adjacent to the thyroid gland in the neck.
 They produce parathyroid hormone, which controls calcium, phosphorus and vitamin D levels in the bone and blood.

 Some people, women in particular, can develop a parathyroid tumor in one or more of the glands.
-But doctors often struggle to indentify which of the four glands is affected.
+But doctors often struggle to identify which of the four glands is affected.
 Imaging tests, such as ultrasound, may not show the tumor.

 Dr. Singer, in collaboration with Melanie Goldfarb, MD, assistant professor of surgery at the Institute and director of the new Thyroid Nodule Clinic, is studying ways to improve the detection of abnormal parathyroid glands to better guide surgeons.
 Dr. Singer is also collaborating with Dave S.B.
 Hoon, PhD, professor and director of molecular oncology, chief of scientific intelligence and director of the genomics sequencing center at the Institute.
 Dr. Hoon’s lab possesses gene sequencing technology that may help identify proteins indicating whether a tumor is in a single gland or all four of the glands.